 The next step after conducting interviews was to research what were some of the existing personal methods and approaches other universities were taking during the pandemic.
 We learnt that the national first-year retention rate was only 61%.
-It was believed that orientation sessions and meaningful experiences played a major role in increasing that rate.
-Additionally, Universities were finding that students were experiencing “zoom fatigue” as they were usually staring at their computers for long periods of time.
-One solution for this is generating small breakout rooms to help create connection and more inclusive atmospheres.
+It was believed that orientation sessions and meaningful experiences played a major role in increasing that number.
+Additionally, Universities were finding that students were experiencing “zoom fatigue” as they were staring at their computers for long periods of time.
+One solution for this is generating small breakout rooms to help create more personal connections and a more inclusive atmosphere.

 After creating our journey map, we collectively brainstormed roughly 47 How Might We questions.
 From there, we moved on to dot voting and narrowed down our scope to 5 statements.
 Some time later, after much discussion amongst the four of us, we finalized our main HMW question.